dromara/carbon/src/en/usage/yesterday-today-tomorrow.md

 ---

 # Yesterday、Today、Tomorrow
-Yesterday, today, and tomorrow are special examples of time travel, equivalent to
+Yesterday was the day before today, and tomorrow is the day after today, equivalent to

 ```go
 carbon.Yesterday() = carbon.Now().SubDay()
 carbon.Tomorrow() = carbon.Now().AddDay()